nemac/fcav-ndvi/README.md

    the new `*.nc` file; this file should have the same name as the `*.nc` file, but should end with the suffix ".ts.xml" rather than ".nc".
    This file should be in the data directory along with the `*.nc` file.
+   If the NDVI data file is a smoothed MODIS file replacing an unprocessed eMODIS data file, there should be a dates file already.
+   In this case, simply remove the word "RAW" from the filename and verify that the file (minus the suffix) has the same name as the ingoing data file.
+Also, update the filenames in `Config.py` in the same fashion, removing "RAW" or "ONGOING" as needed.

    As mentioned above, this file contains the dates for the data contained in the `*.nc` file.
 To see the format of this file, look